thomcz/nodejs-athentication/README.md

 # nodejs-athentication
-A small test for athentication in nodejs with passportjs
+A small test for authentication in nodejs with passportjs